Statistics on Complementary and Alternative Medicine

 National Health Interview Survey

 The National Health Interview Survey (NHIS) is an annual study, conducted by the Centers for Disease Control and Prevention's (CDC) National Center for Health Statistics (NCHS), in which tens of thousands of Americans are interviewed about their health- and illness-related experiences.
-The complementary and alternative medicine (CAM) section of NHIS, developed by NCHS and NCCAM, began in 2002 and is administered every 5 years.
+The complementary and alternative therapies section of NHIS, developed by NCHS and NCCAM, began in 2002 and is administered every 5 years.
+Read more about the NHIS

 In 2007, approximately 38 percent of U.S. adults aged 18 years and over and approximately 12 percent of children used some form of CAM.